sergejsha/edge-to-edge/README.md

 # How

-Edge-to-Edge library is implemented around [WindowInsets](https://developer.android.com/reference/android/view/WindowInsets) class.
+The library is implemented around [WindowInsets](https://developer.android.com/reference/android/view/WindowInsets) class.
 Each time `WindowInsets` are dispatched through out the view hierarchy, the library fits views according to the declared fitting rules.

+Edge-to-Edge library fits each view to one or more device edges by modifying its `padding`, `margin` or `height` attribute with  the values taken from the current `WindowInsets`.
+Padding and margin attributes preserve their original values defined in layout and inset values are added to them.
+The library "auto-detects" the attrbitute to modify, which can be overridden by using `fitPadding`, `fitMargin` or `fitHeight` convenience functions.

 Differences to awesome [chrisbanes/insetter](https://github.com/chrisbanes/insetter) library are
 * easiness of use - padding, margin or height can be adjusted to any edge with a single line of code
 * convenient default parameters for common elements like recycler view, scroll view, floating actions button etc.
 * ability to remove fitting rules, which comes handy when working with transitions in `ConstraintLayout`
 * demo app with edge-to-edge examples (any kind of contribution is welcome).

-Edge-to-Edge library fits a view to one or more device edges by modifying its `padding`, `margin` or `height` attribute with  the values taken from the current `WindowInsets`.
-Padding and margin attributes preserve their original values defined in layout and inset values are added to them.
-The library auto-detects the attrbitute to modify, which can be overridden by using `fitPadding`, `fitMargin` or `fitHeight` convenience functions.

 # Download
 ```gradle